Agent Hooks

 onEnd

-- Triggered: After the agent finishes processing a request, either successfully or with an error.
+- Triggered: After the agent completes processing a request (success or failure).

 - Argument Object (